Shooting Star Candlestick Pattern

 Trading Analysis of the Inverted Hammer Candle

 A buy is completed when a candlestick closes above neckline, this is opening of the candle to the left side of this setup.
-The neckline point in this case forms the resistance zone.
+The neckline point in this instance creates the resistance zone.

-Stop orders for the buy trades should be set few pips below lowest price on the most recent low.
+prevent orders for the buy trades ought to be set few pips underneath lowest fee on the most latest low.

-Inverted hammer candle is named so because it demonstrates that the market is hammering a bottom.
+Inverted hammer candle is named so because it demonstrates that the market is hammering out a bottom.

 Shooting Star Candle

 This is a bearish market reversal candlestick pattern.
-It occurs at top of a market trend.
+It forms at top of a market trend.

 It occurs at the top of an up trend where the open price is same as the low and price then rallied upwards but was pushed back downward to close near the open.